Strawberry Bacon Brie Salad

 Strawberry Balsamic Vinaigrette:

 - 2 teaspoons Dijon mustard

 - 1 tablespoon strawberry jam

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/8 teaspoon freshly ground black pepper
+- ⅛ teaspoon freshly ground black pepper

-- 1/2 cup extra virgin olive oil
+- ½ cup extra virgin olive oil

 - 5 ounces baby spinach greens

-- 1/3 pound Brie, sliced or diced into bite sized pieces
+- ⅓ pound Brie, sliced or diced

 - 1 cup sliced strawberries

-- While whisking continuously, slowly drizzle in the olive oil until mixture is emulsified.
+- While whisking continuously, slowly drizzle in the olive oil until the mixture is emulsified.
 Set aside.

 - Add spinach to a large salad bowl.
-Arrange the bacon, Brie, pecans and strawberries over the greens.
+Arrange the bacon, Brie, pecans, and strawberries over the greens.

 - When ready to serve, drizzle with the salad dressing and toss.

 * To make candied pecans, check out this Spinach Salad Recipe.

 A good quality, aged balsamic vinegar makes the best salad dressing.
 It's sweet and syrupy.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.